rouzbehy/rouzbehy.github.io/_pages/about.md

 ## About Me

 I am a recent Ph.D. graduate from McGill University in theoretical high-energy nuclear physics.
 I am interested in particle & nuclear physics, computer science, mathematics and, more recently, data science and machine learning.
 During my spare time, I like to fiddle with new programming languages or machine learning projects, check out some Leet Code problems, read fiction and watch movies.
-Recently, I have become rather interested in learning more about classic men's tailoring and fashion.

 ## Research